-Marking:
+Marking

-In line with the school marking and feedback policy, children's Art and Design work will be acknowledged with a tick and any comments made must relate to the What I Learnt Today (WALT)/learning objective.
+In line with the school marking and feedback policy, children's Art and Design work will be acknowledged with a tick and any comments made must relate to the WALT - learning objective.

-In addition, verbal feedback will be given throughout the lesson.
+In addition, verbal feedback should be given throughout the lesson.
 Children are to be given advice on how to improve.
-Wherever possible, examples will be shown to give students ideas and inspiration.

-Children will begin to self-evaluate their work and offer their thoughts to others on how they can improve.
+Wherever possible, WAGOLL (what a good one looks like) examples will be shown to give students ideas and inspiration.
+Children will begin to self-evaluate their work and offer critique to others on how they can improve.